Column01/py-apex-legends/README.md

 - Install requests (`pip install requests`)
 - Configure the program (see [configuration](#Configuration))
 - Run the program with `python tracker.py`
+    - If you want to run it headless (no console) run it with `pythonw` instead

 ## Configuration